 The Complainant is a member of the Skechers group of companies, operating within the lifestyle and performance footwear industry.
-The Skechers group's products are sold in more than 170 countries, including Denmark, and through department stores, specialty stores, athletic specialty shoe stores, independent retailers, and Internet retailers worldwide.
-The Skechers group was established in 1992, in California, United States.
+The Skechers group was established in 1992, in California, United States, and the Skechers' products are sold in more than 170 countries.